 What are the sanctions for non-compliance?

 Perhaps surprisingly, the Gender Pay Gap Regulations don’t have a formal enforcement mechanism, which in turn has led to criticisms as their likely effectiveness.
-However, it has been reported that 84% of women aged 16-30 state that they would consider an organisation’s gender pay gap and 80% say they would compare it with other organisations when considering new employment.
+However, it has been reported by the Young Women's Trust that 84% of women aged 16-30 state that they would consider an organisation’s gender pay gap and 80% say they would compare it with other organisations when considering new employment.
 It would therefore be unwise not to take the issue seriously.

 - check whether they fall within the provisions of the Gender Pay Gap Regulations;